EntitySpaces/Punchout/README.md

 Purpose of Punchout
 ==================================

 **The Punchout Controls** are a set of javascript user interface controls for Knockout (MVVM) library for Javascript.
-The Punchout Controls will come in two forms.

 Controls Under Development
 ---------------------